dev1joe/product-management-api/README.md

 2. cross-site scripting (XSS) protection
 3. regenerate session id
 - more information at [MDN docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

+## JavaScript
+### recommended approach
+- <strong>Fetch and display the main data first, then activate filtering</strong>
+- take products' pagination for example, it's better to fetch and display products first, then activate filtering (by category, by price, etc..) and sorting (by release data, price, rating, etc....)
+- <strong>why this approach is better ?</strong>
+  1. User experience: Displaying products first ensures that the client can see content immediately rather than waiting for filtering options to load.
+  2. Data availability: It's better to make sure that data is accessible before activating filtering functionality, this way the application will be much efficient.
+If order is flipped, resources maybe wasted.

 # Project Future
 - make a dynamic attributes system (suggested by [chatGPT](https://chatgpt.com/share/6713d5db-cf0d-47b4-93f0-305d9cbd7709))